ptakpatryk/ptakpatryk/README.md

 ### Hello World 👋
 I am a Front-end developer from Poland.
+Working and living in England.
 - 🔭 Working on multiple frontend and backend project using Vue and Nodejs
 - ⚡ Have 5 years of proffesional experience as a graphic designer
 - 🌱 Learning design patterns in depth